Antipurity/lenia-game/levels/README.md

 ---

-`winScore: number`: how much score (a global number) must be accumulated for the level to be considered completed.
+`score=0: number`: the current score, which is the sum of all actor scores.

 ---

+`winScore=1: number`: how much score (a global number) must be accumulated for the level to be considered completed.

+---

 `winUnlocks: number`: a list of level URLs that are unlocked.

+---

+`onLost`: when all player's actors (with `trackLost`) have been lost, the level is lost, and this is called, with `api` and `level`.

 ---